 Over the past few decades, many studies have been conducted in order to discover if there was any connection between smoking tobacco and developing erectile dysfunction disorder (ED).
-The base conclusion was that, yes, smoking tobacco can cause erectile dysfunction— and in fact, it's one of the highest causes of erectile dysfunction in men under 40.
+The base conclusion was that, yes, smoking tobacco could cause erectile dysfunction— and in fact, it's one of the highest causes of erectile dysfunction in men under 40.

 Why is this the case?
 The primary reason is that nicotine severely constricts the blood vessels.
 Nicotine is the main drug found in tobacco.
 It's what gives off the euphoric and uplifting feeling after consuming a considerable amount.

 When nicotine is taken in moderate to high amounts over a long time (think about a few months to half a lifetime), the blood vessels have trouble increasing blood flow.

 In order for the penis to become erect, blood pressure must rise all the way to the tip of the organ.
 This probably goes without saying (though surprisingly, some people really don't know), but there is actually no bone in the penis.
 Ironic, considering the common use of "boner" when referring to an erect penis.